kube-reporting/metering-operator/Documentation/tuning.md

 # Resource Tuning

-Often times the default resource requests/limits set by Metering aren't suf***REMOVED***cient for larger clusters with more resources changing and producing more metrics.
+Often times the default resource requests/limits set by Metering aren't sufficient for larger clusters with more resources changing and producing more metrics.
 Without proper resource limits, pods are unable to correctly operate without experiencing pod restarts or crashes (often due to the pod being OOMKilled).

 Here's a common list of reasons you may need to increase your resource limits:

 - Larger clusters.
-If you're running more than 10 nodes, it's likely the defaults will insuf***REMOVED***cient.
+If you're running more than 10 nodes, it's likely the defaults will insufficient.
 The defaults are set low to make it easier to install onto smaller clusters.
 - Pods being OOMKilled.
 Check if any pod has a restart count that is increasing over time.
 Use `kubectl describe pod` to determine why it restarted.
 If it's due to OOMKilled, then this pod needs more memory.
 - High cluster activity.
 If you're running on a cluster with high activity in terms of pods being deleted and recreated, this will produce more metrics, and result in higher resource requirements than relatively idle/unchanging clusters.
 - Storage.
 By default, if you're using HDFS, the storage requested is 5Gi, which will only store a few months of data on a smaller cluster.
 - Performance.
 More memory for most of these components means they can do more work at once.
-Additionally, additional replicas of speci***REMOVED***c components can decrease the time it takes to perform speci***REMOVED***c tasks such as generating a report.
+Additionally, additional replicas of specific components can decrease the time it takes to perform specific tasks such as generating a report.

 ## Default resource requests and limits

-An example Metering con***REMOVED***guration [default-resource-limits.yaml][default-resource-limits] contains the default resource request and limit values for CPU, memory, and storage for every component that Metering installs by default.
+An example Metering configuration [default-resource-limits.yaml][default-resource-limits] contains the default resource request and limit values for CPU, memory, and storage for every component that Metering installs by default.
 This can be a good starting point if you wish to experiment with different values starting with the defaults.

 ## Recommended values